This translation has been made for the convenience of our English speaking costumers. However, only the Dutch version is legally binding.

 A report as referred to in Article 5.2 must always contain the following elements:

-At least once a month a stock-count must be carried out by at least two Board members or a Board member with a former Board Member.
+At least once a month a stock-count must be carried out by at least two Board or Financie members or one Board member or Financie member with one former Board or Financie Member.
 The result of the stock count is recorded using the method that is currently common.

 The Dag Manager must do a register count before and after opening time(s), the result of which will be recorded using the method that is currently common.